 Within the liberal arts framework, the music major offers a Bachelor of Arts degree, intended for students who wish a broad education in music.
+The vocal and instrumental performance education emphases are intended for students who wish to become music educators.
 Students are expected to have a high level of musical competence in performance of their major instrument.